 Hailing from the Bronx, New York, John Acosta began his musical career in elementary school playing flute and saxophone in his school orchestra, even performing at Carnegie Hall in New York City.
 His father, Juan Acosta, was a percussionist from Cuba who worked as a touring musician with Latin jazz greats such as Tito Puente and Celia Cruz.

-Acosta currently serves as President of the Music Fund of Los Angeles and the American Federation of Musicians Local 47 in Los Angeles, California.
-He ha been active in organizing musicians around the Southern California area with special emphasis on alternative rock, Latin music and hip hop.
+John currently serves as President of the American Federation of Musicians Local 47 and the Music Fund of Los Angeles in Los Angeles, California.
+He has been active in organizing musicians around the Southern California area with special emphasis on alternative rock, Latin music and hip hop.
 John also serves on the Actors Fund Western Council and is Vice President of the Board to the Los Angeles County Federation of Labor.